linnienaryshkin/langchain/aws/exam.md

 - **Precision** - Ratio of true positives to all predicted positives: `TP / (TP + FP)` - Answers: "Of all positive predictions, how many were correct?"
 - **Recall (Sensitivity)** - Ratio of true positives to all actual positives: `TP / (TP + FN)` - Answers: "Of all actual positives, how many did we catch?"
 - **F1 Score** - Harmonic mean of precision and recall: `2 × (Precision × Recall) / (Precision + Recall)` - Useful when you need balance between precision and recall
+- **AUC-ROC (Area Under the Receiver Operating Characteristic Curve)** - Measures the ability of a classifier to distinguish between classes; higher values indicate better performance
 - **Confusion Matrix** - Visual representation showing true positives, true negatives, false positives, and false negatives

+#### Classification Types

+- **Binary Classification** - Model classifies data into two categories (Yes/No, True/False, Fraud/Not Fraud)
+- **Multi-Class Classification** - Model classifies data into multiple mutually exclusive categories
+- **Multi-Label Classification** - Each instance can be assigned to multiple classes simultaneously

 ### Regression Metrics